Florida Homicide Defense Lawyer

 Homicide is a broad term that refers to any action (or failure to act) that results in the death of another person.

 There are several different types of homicide, each carrying its own unique set of facts, motivations, circumstances, and potential penalties.
 Regardless of the specific charge you face, you need a defense lawyer who knows how to handle the complex legal aspects of your case as well as the sensitive and emotional issues that often arise in these situations.
-You need the criminal defense team at Monroe & King, P.A.
+You need the criminal defense team at Monroe Law, P.A.

 Examples of Homicide Charges in Florida